Contractors voice their concerns over IR35 in the private sector19 Sep 2019

-In the Budget last October, Philip Hammond announced that the rollout of IR35 into the private sector would be delayed until 2020—this was welcome news to UK businesses.
+In the Budget last October, Philip Hammond announced that the rollout of IR35 in the private sector would be delayed until 2020—this was welcome news to UK businesses.

 Nonetheless, new research has shown that many UK contractors remain concerned about the implementation of this legislation.